KhaledOlemy/printf/README.md

 Betty Style and Betty Doc.

 *Team*:
-1- Khaled Olemy\n
+1- Khaled Olemy
-2- Mostafa Mohamed\n
+2- Mostafa Mohamed

 We built:

 0-  Sub-functions to print characters (c), strings (s), and (%).
 1-  Sub-functions to print digits (d, i).
 2-  Sub-function  to print binary (b).
 3-  Sub-functions to print unsigned (u), octals (o), and hexadecimals (x, X).
 5-  Sub-function  to print Special strings (S).
 6-  Sub-function  to print Addresses in memory (p).
 13- Sub-function  to print strings in reverse (r).
 14- Sub-function  to print strings in rot13 format (R).

 Code Assembly: